karimmedany/Star_Wars/README.md

 # Star_Wars
 it's an app contains the following:
-- Web api service created by .NET and C# as a backend "using MediatR pattern CQRS" excluded logging, performance filter check.
+- Web api service created by .NET and C# as a backend "using MediatR pattern CQRS".
 - Multitier architecture with decoupling.
     - Perestentaion ==> normal webapi hosting SW.Webapi and serverless hosting SW.Webapisl
     - Infrastructure ==> entities configurations SW.Persistence